-Australian coronavirus cases leap as lockdown broadens
+Cruise ship responsible for jump in Australia coronavirus cases

 Westpac economists said that the extraordinary measures in place to counter the spread of the disease would push the unemployment rate above 11%, which would be the highest since the country was last in recession in the early 1990s.

-There were visible signs of social stress with long queues forming outside offices of the main welfare agency across the country.

-The rapid ramp-up in social distancing measures across the country has been hampered by Australia’s system of federal and state governments, which are separately responsible for regulating different services.
+For many, there has been anger over mixed messages from officials in Australia’s system of federal and state governments, which are separately responsible for regulating different services.

 The operation of schools has been a flashpoint, with Prime Minister Scott Morrison advising they remained open and safe for students to attend, while some state leaders urged parents to keep their children home.